victor-axelsson/aladin/readme.md

 - Copy paste from philisophy
 - Cliches, memes, slapstick, populisitic agendas to win moral highground
 - More tings that have not yet become a problem

+# Merged changes

+I will merge things that

+- I don't necessarily agree with but that have solid arguments
+- Have an innovative argument
+- Brins diversity to the discussion
+- Is both diverse and usefull, e.ri serendipity, to th discussion

+But primarilly...

+- Shows on logical flaws in discussion and proposed discussions and strategies